All you need to know about Digital Badges: How to drive engagement, how to implement them into your marketing strategy and where to design a Badge

-When we that an event is happening and that so many people are talking about it, we tend to be excited and intrigued by it.
-This will automatically lead to a stronger
+When we recognise that an event is happening and that many people are talking about it, we tend to be excited and intrigued by it.
+This will automatically lead to a stronger drive to participate.

 If you are still looking for ideas for your next virtual event, we have created this amazing guide to help you.

 Here are some ideas in which Virtual Events can benefit from the use of Digital Badges:

 Below you can find an example of a Digital Badge created for a Virtual Event.

 Our answer is definitely yes!